Impulse (band): History

 The band was formed in March 1979 by Iliya Kunchev.
 In the first line-up also were Vasil Stoev, Peyo Peev, Chavdar Panev and Vili Kavaljiev.
 The start of group came on Bulgarian National Radio.
 In the beginning they played melodic pop rock songs.
-Famous Bulgarian singer Veselin Marinov was the band's vocalist in 1981-1983.
-The most famous Impulse's song with Marinov on vocals is "Srednoshtna muzika" (en.
+Famous Bulgarian singer Veselin Marinov was the band's vocalist in 1981–1983.
+The most famous Impulse song with Marinov on vocals is "Srednoshtna muzika" (en.
 "Midnight music").
 In 1984 Impulse recorded their first album, called Impulse 1.
 The ballad "Ako ti si otidesh za mig" (en.
 "If you go away for moment") became a hit.
 This song is in the BG Radio's chart "500 greatest Bulgarian songs".
 In period 1985–1987 Impulse had a concerts in USSR and countries from Africa.
 The band recorded the album 380 Volts, but it was forbidden by the communist regime.
 During that period band released only two new songs.